Colombia leaves pact recognizing U.N. court rulings

 BOGOTA Colombia has withdrawn from a treaty that binds it to the U.N.
 International Court of Justice in anger at a ruling that shifts some of its resource-rich waters to Nicaragua, President Juan Manuel Santos said on Wednesday.

-The Hague-based court ruled last week that a cluster of disputed islands in the western Caribbean belonged to Colombia and not to Nicaragua, but it drew a demarcation line in favour of Managua in the nearby waters.
+The Hague-based court ruled last week that a cluster of disputed islands in the western Caribbean belonged to Colombia and not to Nicaragua, but drew a demarcation line in favor of Managua in the nearby waters.

 The decision, which reduced the expanse of sea belonging to Colombia, set off a scramble in Bogota to see how to overturn the verdict and avoid diplomatic conflict with Nicaragua's President Daniel Ortega, who said he had sent ships to the area.

-Santos has ordered the Colombian navy to remain in the waters granted to Managua.
+Meanwhile, Santos ordered the Colombian navy to remain in the waters granted to Managua.

 "The highest national interests demand that territorial and maritime limits are set by agreements as has always been the case in Colombian judicial tradition, and not via rulings uttered by the International Court of Justice," Santos said.